Bayern trifft Italien: Pfifferlingsragout mit Tagliatelle

 Here she is!

-And what better accompaniment for a sauce of a nice portion of egg noodles?
+And what better accompaniment for a ragù than a nice portion of egg tagliatelle?

 You choose which you prefer, whether fresh, home-made or bought ready to be cooked.

-And also for the mushrooms, especially this season, the choice is varied: if the chanterelles are not there, they go perfectly well cultivated cardoncelli, the shi-take or even fresh champignons.
+And also for mushrooms, especially in this season, the choice is varied: if the chanterelles are not there, even the cultivated cardoncelli, fresh shi-takes or even field mushrooms are perfect.

-This sauce, maybe with a difference in flavor, will still be good.
+This ragù, perhaps with a difference in flavor, will still be good.

 The ingredients are those of the individual recipes; and therefore: